6 Things You Didn’t Know About the Old Fashioned

-The Pendennis Club in Louisville is often credited with officially naming the whiskey-based classic we know and sip today.
+It’s the Official Cocktail of Louisville, KYThe Pendennis Club in Louisville is often credited with officially naming the whiskey-based classic we know and sip today.
 Bartender Colonel James E. Pepper forever established the drink in cocktail history down south, before bringing the drink with him to the Waldorf-Astoria Hotel bar in New York, where it spread like wildfire.
 But the Old Fashioned’s hometown still celebrates the drink in style, declaring it the city’s official drink in 2015 and honoring it with an Old Fashioned Fortnight every June.

 It’ll Out You as an AmericanBartenders around the world have come to recognize Americans not only by their glaring personalities and loud voices, but even their drink orders.
 Apparently we’re not shy about ordering our favorite whiskey cocktail.

 It Used to Be Served DIYIn a letter to the editor of The New York Times in 1936, a self-admitted old grump rails against the degradation the Old Fashioned suffered throughout Prohibition and claims the drink emerged for the worse on the far side of The Great Experiment.
 The writer laments, “Time was when the affable and sympathetic bartender moistened a lump of sugar with Angostura bitters, dropped in a lump of ice, neither too large nor too small, stuck in a miniature bar spoon and passed the glass to the client with a bottle of good bourbon from which said client was privileged to pour his own drink.
 In most places the price was 15 cents or two for a quarter.”